surifirstpin/biplus_documentation/docs/Views.md

 		}

 ```
-## Field Visibility On / Off

-**Visualize** parameter is used as display on-off option of the field in visualization section by assigning true or false condition to the parameter.
+**Visualize** parameter is used as, display on-off option for fields in data analyse section by assigning true or false condition to the parameter.

 ## Adding Currency & Format to a field